Additional funding resources

 Asda Foundation grants

 The Asda Foundation supports small, grass roots organisations in several ways throughout the year.
-Working with Asda’s Community Champions in store, They are able to work with a range of organisations and groups on a variety of local community projects.
+Working with Asda’s Community Champions in store, they can work with a range of organisations and groups on a variety of local community projects.

 Find out more at Asda.foundation.org.